riverhuang1107/everai_documentation/Guide/en/App_Running_on_demand.md

 ```bash
  everai app resume <your app name>
 ```
 After running `everai app list`, you can see your app's status.
-If status is `DEPLOYED`, it means that your app is deployed once again successfully.
+If status is `DEPLOYED`, and the number of ready worker containers is equal to the expected number of worker containers, which is `1/1`, it means that your app is deployed once again successfully.

 ```bash
 NAME                             NAMESPACE    STATUS    WORKERS    CREATED_AT